-Prevention is better than cure.
+I will show you a favorite real simple tip to remove red wine stain out of washable fabrics.
+But you have to know that prevention is better than cure.
 You’ve probably heard this human wisdom.
-The easiest way to avoid the problem how to remove red wine stain is that you handle the bottles and glasses with utmost care and try to avoid situations promptly and people who can fill you with wine.
+The easiest way to avoid the problem of removing a red wine stain is that you handle the bottles and glasses with utmost care and try to avoid situations promptly and people who can fill you with wine.
 Here are some recommendations:

 The Second Way How to Remove Red Wine Stain

 Now we’re going to talk about how to remove a dry red wine stain from fabric.
 Let say we have a shirt with dry red wine stains on it looks like somebody got bumped in the back with a glass of wine at a party.
 We take a small bowl of water with some detergent in it, a clean sponge, and we’ve added to that hydrogen peroxide.
 So small bowl, a teaspoon of detergent, a cup of hydrogen peroxide, and we’re going to use this to blot the stain.
 We’ve got a white towel underneath to absorb some of the moisture.
 This is a pretreatment.
 So after we treat it with hydrogen peroxide, we’re going to let it sit.
 Then we’ll wash it, and should be no problem removing this stain.
 If this were a silk blouse or a wool garment, we would want to use a different type of bleach.